brightsign/dev-cookbook/examples/node-simple-server-example/README.md

 ## Overview

 This example is designed to help you get familiarized with running Node.js on a BrightSign player.
-It demonstrates how to run a Node.js server directly on the player that can serve both static files and device information.
+It demonstrates how to run a Node.js server directly on the player that can serve both static files and fetch device information.
 Additionally, it introduces tools and configurations that go beyond the basics covered in starter examples.

 The core Node.js application is defined in `app.js`, which:
 - Serves static files from the `/storage/sd/` directory